Ukraine invasion: What to know as Russian forces target Kyiv

 VIENNA (AP) — After a barrage of airstrikes on cities and military bases around the country, Russian forces were closing in on Ukraine's capital of Kyiv on Saturday.
-City officials warned of street fighting and urged residents to stay inside and take cover.
+City officials warned of street fighting, and residents were preparing for a third night of assaults.

 Here are the things to know about the Russian invasion of Ukraine and the security crisis in Eastern Europe: